flipxcrsp/SOC-Path/README.md

-# SOC-Path
+# SOC-skillsets

-> Documenting the grind toward becoming a SOC Analyst.
-Built from real hands-on labs, guided modules, CTF exercises, and practical examples across various platforms.
+> Documenting the grind toward having a better understanding of what tools and methods are used in SOC environments.
+> Labs, guided modules, CTF exercises, and practical examples across various platforms.
+> Although a lot of my focus is in support/sales engineering, I'm fascinated in how cybersecurity tools are used!

 ---

 ## 🔍 Overview
-This repo serves as a central hub for my cybersecurity learning journey, with a focus on skills and tools relevant to working in a Security Operations Center (SOC).
+This repo serves as a hub for cybersecurity skillsets, with a focus on skills and tools relevant to real-world exploits.

 The structure includes:
 - 🧠 **HTB Academy** – SOC Analyst Prerequisites path (Linux, Windows, Bash, Networking, Nmap, etc.)